How to WIN at wedding dress shopping.

 Simple as that.

 DO NOT bring your mum if you know she will be tricky.
-DO NOT bring half your family.
 DO NOT bring your jealous cousin.
 Come on your own if you have to.

 Who you bring wedding dress shopping should be as carefully selected as your guest list!
 ONLY bring those who will fully support your choices and will say ONLY NICE THINGS.
-That last bit is really important. you wouldn't believe some of the crap I've had to listen to over the years.
-Sometimes I bite my tongue so hard I wonder if I will be able to continue with the appointment.
-It's not worth the tears, the drama, or the humiliation to bring these people along, no matter what they say or whatever their relationship to you!!
+That last bit is really important, you wouldn't believe some of the awful and frankly mean things I’ve heard from close family members towards the bride to be.
+It's not worth the tears or the drama to bring these people along, no matter what they say or whatever their relationship to you!!
 Its your day, it's your dress, and you are the only one who knows how the dress makes you FEEL, and that's what really matters.

 4. CHECK SIZES BEFORE HAND

-This can be a really tricky subject I know, but again I'm saying it to help preserve your own sanity and to help make wedding dress shopping the joyful experience it should be.
+This can be a really tricky subject I know, but again I'm addressing it to help preserve your own sanity and to help make wedding dress shopping the joyful experience it should be.
 Do your research and check about sample sizes before you book in.
-Sample dresses are not always going to be a 14, some stores they may be smaller.
-You wouldn't normally shop in a store where nothing fits and you won't be able to get an "idea" of the style if proportionally it's not right.
+Sample dresses are not always going to fit. (we carry a range of UK 10 - 14) You wouldn't normally shop in a store where nothing fits and you won't be able to get an "idea" of the style if proportionally it's not right.
 It's not worth the heartache - you should feel like a goddess when wedding dress shopping, so just double check before you go that the store has sizes that will be right for your size/height.

 5. AVOID PINTEREST.

-Maybe it's easy for me to say this as Pinterest wasn't around when I was getting married. what I mean is don't get too bogged down with specifics before you have even tried anything on!
-Unless you plan on having a dress designed for you it's bonkers to have too many restrictions before you start. ("I'm looking for ballerina length, 3/4 sleeves, lace but not too lacey, open back with a v neck and a detachable train" someone said this to me, FACT) - Yes of course you might prefer a sleeve to sleeveless, you might be desperate for that chance to wear a train - thats all cool, but try to have an open mind when you go shopping.
-Especially with our vintage collection, we have so many unusual shapes and styles that it's madness to discount them without even trying them on.
-Use your time wisely and try on as any varying shapes as you can.
+Maybe it's easy for me to say this as Pinterest wasn't around when I was getting married.
+What I mean is don't get too bogged down with specifics before you have started shopping.
+Unless you plan on having a dress designed for you it's bonkers to have too many restrictions before you start. ("I'm looking for ballerina length, 3/4 sleeves, lace but not too lacey, open back with a v neck and a detachable train" someone once said this to me, FACT) - Yes of course you might prefer a sleeve to sleeveless, you might be desperate for that chance to wear a train - thats all cool, but try to have an open mind when you go shopping.
+Use your time wisely and try on as many varying shapes as you can.
 I always say its good to try the things that are "wrong" as it helps you be more certain when something is "right".

 6. DONT EXPECT THE LIGHTENING BOLT